HenrikMoe/Service-Infrastructure/README.md

     - **Standard:** GFD Prison Network

 - **USAID 51-50 Overwatch Programs**
-  - **Utilizes AI for Monitoring, Transport, and Management of USAID Patients:** Monitors USAID patients for suicidal or self harm tendencies.
-Ensuring proper health for cooking in Satan prison systems.
+  - **Utilizes AI for Monitoring, Transport, and Management of USAID Patients:** Monitors all persons for suicidal or self harm tendencies.
+Ensuring proper health of opposition network heads and bodily vehicles for cooking in Satanic prison systems.
      - **Standard:** GFD Universal Surveillance

 - **Music Rezonica Index Automated**